The Resilience Fund supports community organizations protecting and standing with residents facing increased risks and uncertainty.

 Image courtesy of Mauricio Martinez

-The Resilience Fund supports nonprofit organizations seeking flexible funding to address unanticipated and emerging challenges that impact marginalized populations in our region.
-These nonprofits are facing increased needs for information, support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.
+The Resilience Fund has supported community-based nonprofits in King County with flexible funding to address unanticipated and emerging challenges that impact marginalized populations in our region.
+Grants were made to nonprofits facing increased needs for support, legal guidance, organizing and advocacy to address threats and discrimination based on factors including race, gender, sexual orientation, religion, disability and country of origin.

 The Resilience Fund addresses both urgent and systemic issues facing our community.
 We hope to respond to a broad range of issues and support nonprofits providing direct services and engaging in organizing and advocacy work.
 Seattle Foundation awards grants to organizations that are based in and have a scope of work primarily within King County.
 Organizations must have a 501(c)(3) tax-exempt status or be fiscally sponsored by a tax-exempt nonprofit entity.
 The Foundation does not award grants to individuals.

-Have staff and/or board leadership that reflect the communities they serve (e.g., communities of color, immigrants, low-wage workers, people with disabilities, low-income residents or LGBTQ community members);
+Have staff and/or board leadership that reflect the communities they serve (e.g., Black, Indigenous people of color (BIPOC), immigrants, people with disabilities, low-income residents or LGBTQIA+ community members);

 Have activities already underway in King County;